 Now that you can see your WordPress blog on your local host, you can publish this website as the default site on your instance so that other people can see it.
-The next procedure walks you through the process of modifying your WordPress settings to point to your instance instead of your local host.
+The next procedure walks you through the process of modifying your WordPress settings to point to the public DNS name of your instance instead of your local host.